Fall classes begin the week of September 8, 2026.

 Day(s): Mon

-Perhaps you have heard that "knowing is half the battle."
-This class will realize that as we examine the roles of military intelligence and espionage in conflicts.
+Perhaps you have heard that ,"Knowing is half the battle."
+This class will examine the roles of military intelligence and espionage in conflicts.
 A fundamental goal of military intelligence is to fight smarter, not harder, on the battlefield.
 For context and inspiration, the class will examine the history of the real spies of WWII, their methods, failures, and successes.
-This second semester picks up in 1944, after campaigns in Africa in 1942 and Axis losses in Italy.
-From here our goal is to identify the site of Axis counter offensiveor the Allied invasion of Fortress Europe, determine their strength and direct appropriate defensive resources.
-From there, we must take the fight to the enemy's homeland, all while frustrating any potential Axis spies attempts to infiltrate the class!
-The continuing mission, should students choose to accept it, is to use actual enigma codes and a modified tabletop RPG (role playing game) system to simulate missions, write encoded messages, and attempt to crack the enemy's defense plan as the Soviet Union moves into Germany to end the Nazi Threat.
-While Compass's 3D History classes will simulate the battles in the field, this class will assume the supporting role by attempting to infiltrate German lines with field agents.
+First semester will examine the early Pacific theater of World War II from 1941 - 1943, as tensions erupted into full-scale conflict following the attack on Pearl Harbor.
+Intelligence gaps, surprise offensives, and rapid territorial gains left Allied forces scrambling to respond to the expanding reach of the Japanese Empire.
+In the months that followed, critical battles across island chains and open seas tested strategy, communication, and resolve.
+This is where first semester will begin and the roles students will play.
+The mission, should students choose to accept it, is to use actual enigma codes and a modified tabletop RPG (role playing game) system to simulate missions, write encoded messages, and attempt to crack the enemy's plan.
+While Compass's 3D History classes will simulate the battles in the field, this class will assume the supporting role by attempting to infiltrate Japanese-held territories with field agents.
 War Room students in the "headquarters" will direct both their field agents and the missions of the frontline troops in 3D History.
-The decisions of War Room students on Monday will affect the play of 3D History students on Friday, and outcomes of the 3D History role play on Friday will dictate the work of the War Room the following Monday.
+The decisions of War Room students will affect the play of 3D History students, and outcomes of the 3D History role play will dictate the work of the War Room the following Monday.
 While co-registration in both classes is not required, some students may want to dual register in order to see both the tactical and strategic aspects of a major engagement and how military intelligence affects the outcomes.
 This course is recommended for teens who have a passion for military history or an interest in a future career in intelligence.
-Topics in this Series: Brains That Broke the Blitzkreig (Semester 1) and Directing the Downfall (Semester 2).
-Students continuing from first semester receive priority pre-registration for second semester.
+Topics in this Series: Pacific Peril (Semester 1) and The Pacific Push (Semester 2).
 Workload: Students should expect to spend 0-1 hour per week outside of class.
 Assignments: Course documents including period maps, photographs and recreations will be made available through a class Google Drive link emailed to parents and students, as well as a class YouTube playlist for any videos watched in class or assigned as homework.
+Assessments: Will not be given.
+Credit: Homeschool families may wish to count this course as a component (partial) credit in World History, US History, Military History, or Career Exploration for purposes of a high school transcript.

 10:00 am-10:55 am